Saudi Arabia warns of MERS risk from camels as cases rise

 Only one of dozens of people working near an auction pen in Riyadh's camel market on Sunday was wearing a mask, and there were no signs of any official visit from the authorities, a Reuters photographer said.

-Public disquiet in Saudi Arabia has grown amid rumors on social media sites about a lack of transparency from officials about the spread of the disease.
-The recent upsurge in reported cases is also of wider concern, not least because of the influx of visitors from around the world expected in July during the Muslim fasting month of Ramadan, and again during the annual Haj pilgrimage in October.

-In a move the Health Ministry said was aimed at countering the spread of the virus, Riyadh on Tuesday replaced the head of the King Fahd Hospital in Jeddah, where many of the new cases have been recorded.
+In a move the health ministry said aimed at countering the spread of the virus, Riyadh on Tuesday replaced the head of the King Fahd Hospital in Jeddah, where many of the new cases have been recorded.

-The World Health Organization said outbreaks of MERS in the city's two main hospitals were partly due to breaches in its recommended infection prevention and control measures.

-After a five-day mission in Saudi Arabia, WHO also said there has been no significant change in the virus' ability to spread.
+After a five-day mission in Saudi Arabia, it also said there has been no significant change in the virus' ability to spread.
 Scientists say MERS does not transmit easily between people.

 Saudi Arabia, a U.S.-ally and conservative absolute monarchy, allows little public dissent and is often secretive about subjects seen as politically sensitive.